TaranArora/BI-Tool-DW/COSC436/README.md

 3. Access the Jupyter Lab interface:

     Open your web browser and navigate to [http://localhost:8888](http://localhost:8888).
 You should see the Jupyter Lab interface.

+   -
+   -
+   After Opening this link you will encounter Jypter notbook | GO inside notebooks ,there you find the .ipynb pything file , go thorught it

 ## Project Structure